ozwillo/oasis-php-integration/README.md

 // And so on...
 ```

-You may store the received ID Token to use it in Authorization requests with the `id_token_hint` parameter.
+You may store the received ID Token to use it in Authorization requests with the `id_token_hint` parameter and also during log out process with the `id_token_hint` parameter.

 This ID Token is already verified so it's not useful to verify it on your own.